 The essay, which took over six years to research and publish, connects the slaughter of the Badonnopoti (the Bloody Island Massacre of 1850), the mercury toxicity of a former lakeside mine adjacent to the Elem reservation, the DDD poisoning of the Western Grebes, the extinction of endemic lake fish, and current cyanotoxin blooms shutting down portions of the lake very summer.

 It is not an easy read.
 Yet it is a necessary read.
+(The essay can be accessed here.)

 Last week, I was at a reception for a major California-based environmental fund, talking to some of the senior staff.
 They had never heard of any of the environmental or cultural horrors impacting Clear Lake.
 Although I was silently shocked, I realized that Lake County, one of the most impoverished and neglected counties in our State (and one that has had over 50% of its land base burned in recent fires), is poorly represented in the literature.